MattMcMullan/Timberborn-Mapper/README.md

 Open the command prompt and cd to the directory with the code.
 Run `python mapper --help` to see instructions on how to use it.

 ## Binary version (Windows)
 Open command promt (or powershell) and cd to the folder with exectutable.
 Run `TimberbornMapper.exe --help`

 You can also just drag-n-drop heightmap image or spec file onto exectutable's icon or it's links.
-You can set options this way directly.
-It will output .timber file into same place where inpiut file was taken.
+But can't set options directly this way.
+It will output **.timber** file into same place where inpiut file was taken.

 ## Getting heightmaps